mit-rss/wall_follower/README.md

 If your battery is low, charge it with the 18V adapter.
 Do not charge your battery while it is plugged in to the TX2.
 Please remember to charge your batteries when you are not working on the cars.
-We do not provide backups if your battery is not charged enough to be used.
+Due to the time constraints of Johnson, we will try this year to provide backups if your battery is not charged enough to be used -- but please make an effort to arrive with battery charged.

 The battery lasts a surprisingly long time, so as long as you keep the battery charged when you are not working it can last the entire lab.